Silver Dollar Lake Trail #79by Mary Norton

 Trail LengthApproximately 4.8 mile round trip

-The trail begins at the first parking lot just off Guanella pass road (a new paved parking lot with plenty of spaces provided you get there early)- the first ¼ mile of the hike is a four-wheel drive road that leads to a second parking lot and the trail head.
+The Silver Dollar Lake Trail begins at the first parking lot just off Guanella pass road (a new paved parking lot with plenty of spaces provided you get there early)- the first ¼ mile of the hike is a four-wheel drive road that leads to a second parking lot and the trail head.

 This quiet hike is a continuous, gentle incline up to the lakes.
 It begins in an area of lodge pole pine forest, then through some willow scrub and eventually opens up with fewer trees and open hills.
 The surroundings are breathtaking as you come out above the forested area.
 The high snow-covered mountain peaks and boulder fields and forest around the lower lake are very beautiful.
 It can be cool and windy even in mid summer.